-The mission of the Quincy University Office of Student Engagement, in support of the University mission, is to create an environment in the Catholic Franciscan tradition that promotes the holistic development of the student.
-The Office of Student Engagement will provide programs that increase self-awareness and direction, personal development and wellness, social responsibility and empowerment, ability to function in a global society and support the academic success of each student.
+The mission of the office of Student Life, in support of the University's mission, is to create an environment in the Catholic Franciscan tradition that promotes the holistic development of the student.
+The Office of Student Life will provide programs that increase self-awareness and direction, personal development and wellness, social responsibility and empowerment, ability to function in a global society and support the academic success of each student.

 A student is expected to make a commitment when he/she becomes a student at Quincy University: to be a member of the University community and to live within the policies and philosophy of the University.
-Policies affecting a student's life at Quincy University can be found in the University catalog, the Student Handbook, or in other publications from the Office of Student Engagement.
+Policies affecting a student's life at Quincy University can be found in the University catalog, the Student Handbook, or in other publications from the Office of Student Life.
 Students are expected to be knowledgeable regarding University expectations, their rights and responsibilities as detailed in the Student Handbook.